fouge/leger-rs/README.md

 ### Unix example

-See [examples](examples) for an implementation on a Unix-based OS using `std::net::TcpStream`.
+See [the Unix example](examples/unix.rs) for an implementation on a Unix-based OS using `std::net::TcpStream`.

-> ⚠ Implementing TcpClient with TcpStream is far from ideal.
-Make sure you have a node running and accessible at `127.0.0.1:9944` (or make sure to change the address in [the example](examples/unix.rs)) if you want the wallet to create a socket.